 Our short-term liquidity requirements have been met, in part, by amounts borrowed under our revolving credit facility in excess of the otherwise applicable maximum borrowing base, as allowed by a March 14, 2006 amendment to our credit facilities.
-Such overadvances are permitted only through August 31, 2006, and no such overadvances were outstanding as of July 28, 2006.
-We also have due in January 2007 an \$8 million short-term term loan facility with an outstanding principal amount of \$8 million as of July 28, 2006.
+Such overadvances were permitted only through August 31, 2006.
+To meet our increased working capital needs in connection with the Road Home Contract, we amended our revolving line of credit to allow us to borrow up to the lesser of \$65 million or the applicable maximum borrowing base and to provide us with a temporary increase in our borrowing base so that it equals \$10 million plus eligible receivables but in no case to exceed the total amended revolving credit facility of \$65 million, through the earlier of the completion of this offering or December 15, 2006.
+As of August 25, 2006, no such overadvances were outstanding.
+We also have due in January 2007 an \$8 million short-term term loan facility with an outstanding principal amount of \$7.7 million as of August 25, 2006.